 Our veterinarians and technicians provide veterinary dental services including routine cleaning and polishing (dental prophylaxis), surgical extractions, gingival surgery, periodontal treatments, gingival flap procedures and oronasal fistula repairs to manage and treat severe oral disease conditions.

 When dental problems and oral diseases are diagnosed, sometimes a dental procedure may be necessary.
-Star Meadow Animal Clinic is equipped with state-of-the-art oral surgical equipment and the latest technology — such as an ultrasonic scaler, high-speed drill, polisher, and dental radiology unit—to provide your pet with a safe (and advanced) dental procedure.
+Star Meadow Animal Clinic is equipped with state-of-the-art oral surgical equipment and the latest technology — such as an ultrasonic scaler, high-speed drill, polisher, and digital dental x-rays — to provide your pet with a safe (and advanced) dental procedure.

 Pet Dental Care